Service + Area

 How does Tri-Peak plan warehouse construction work in Lowell?

-Warehouse Construction in Lowell is planned as part of a Neosho-centered ring-2 dispatch model.
+Warehouse Construction in Lowell is planned as part of a Neosho-centered dispatch model.
 Tri-Peak prioritizes the first downstream dependency that can stop progress, then sequences crew timing, deliveries, and local field coordination around that milestone.

 Does Lowell change scheduling compared with other Southwest Missouri markets?